dmaerzendorfer/UnitySandbox/README.md

 - A Healthbar Component: an implementation for a health system, includes events for onDamage, onHeal, onHealthChange and onDeath.
 Supports different types of health representations (HealthBar ->normal unity slider, Hearts -> integer health represented as health(needs to be extended for half hearts etc), Shader -> a procedual healthbar shader (by https://github.com/josebasierra/procedural-healthbar-shader))

-- A Movement State Machine
+- A playerController with a Movement State Machine
+    & A data driven scriptable object system for stats

 - An input system: using rewired? perhaps also an implementation to use phones as controllers

-- A data driven scriptable object system for stats

 - A game system: base class with access to all players and their data